 Clean the Interior of the Gloves

-Turn the gloves inside out and repeat the cleaning steps.
-If the gloves are lined in faux fur or shearling, wipe down the interior with a cloth dampened with a 50:50 percent mixture of distilled white vinegar and water to help control bacteria and odor.
+If possible, turn the gloves inside out and repeat the cleaning steps.
+If the gloves are lined in faux fur or shearling, wipe down the interior with a cloth dampened with a 50:50 mixture of distilled white vinegar and water to help control bacteria and odor.

 Rinse the Gloves

 Use a clean, damp microfiber cloth to "rinse" the gloves on both sides.
 Wipe away any sudsy residue paying careful attention to the seams and areas between the fingers.
 Rinse the cloth and wring well to prevent excess moisture as you work.

 Air-Dry the Gloves

 Place the gloves, right side out, on a clean, absorbent towel to air-dry.
 Never place leather gloves in direct sunlight or near a heat source to speed drying.
 Check on them after an hour and put them on your hands to help shape and stretch the leather.
 If the inside feels exceptionally damp, turn them inside out.
 Wait another hour, turn them right side out, and put them on again to help them dry smoothly.
 Most gloves dry completely in less than eight hours.